Call for Papers

 February 27 & 28, 2025 – Montpellier

-The International Association of Consumer Law was born out of a desire to forge links by developing joint thinking and research activities on the evolution of consumer relations and their legal formalization in different regions of the world.
-Cooperation between institutions, universities, consumer organizations, and experts is sought in order to enable and encourage research and teaching in the field of consumer law.
+The International Association for Consumer Law was founded with the aim of fostering connections by promoting joint reflection and research on the evolution of consumer relations and their legal framework in different regions of the world.
+Cooperation among institutions, universities, consumer organizations, and experts is encouraged in order to facilitate and promote research and education in the field of consumer law.

-The association has decided to hold a European regional conference in Montpellier on Thursday, February 27 and Friday, February 28, 2025, to enable specialists in the field to present their work, discuss the future of consumer law, and pay tribute to Professor Jean Calais Auloy, who was a professor at the University of Montpellier, where he created the team specializing in this field.
+The association has decided to hold a European regional conference in Montpellier on Thursday, February 27, and Friday, February 28, 2025, to enable experts in the field to present their work, discuss the future of consumer law, and pay tribute to Professor Jean Calais Auloy, who taught at the University of Montpellier, where he established the research team specializing in this field.

-Two topics will be specifically studied, and time will be devoted to subjects freely proposed by the speakers.
-References to the work of Professor Jean Calais Auloy will be appreciated.
+Two specific topics will be examined, and time will be set aside for topics freely proposed by the speakers.
+References to the work of Professor Jean Calais Auloy are encouraged.

 Thursday, February 27 – morning